 The interview didn't go very well after they realized whose daughter I was.
 Since my dad had jilted that store for the better position in San Diego, they didn't hire me.
 I was apparently the victim of some "work place politics."
 Through this seeming defeat, little did I know how God was going to change my life.
 My dad got me another interview with his then assistant manager at the La Mirada store.
 And fortunately for me, the interview went well and I got the job.
 The assistant manager assured me that I didn't get the job because of my father, but I didn't care either way.
 I was just glad I wouldn't have to move again, well other than having to move to my new residence in Whittier.
 Yes, by the grace of God, I found a place to live, with a family that attended that same little Four Square church my family had attended a few years before, which made my mom feel a lot better about leaving one of her babies behind.
 The wife of the family I was going to live with was like an older sister to me.
 Incidentally, my family and I now live just around the corner from their home, truly, it is a small world!
 So, for the first time in my life, I was going to be on my own, without my family anyway, and I was finally feeling all grown up!

 As it turned out, Robert was nowhere near a "player."
 Our first date was great.
-He arrived at the door hidden behind a bunch of pink roses, my favorite flower!
-All my other dates usually started with a single red rose, but instead of thinking, "how womanitc", when the cliche flower was presented, I would think: "How ordinawy."
-But two dozen of my favorite flower got my attention.
+He arrived at the door hidden behind a bunch of pink roses, which is one of my favorite flowers!
+All my other dates usually started with a single red rose, but instead of thinking, "how womanitc", when the cliche flower was presented, I would think: "How ohdinawy."
+But two dozen of my favorite flower?-- that really got my attention!
 I learned later that he had gotten the flowers on sale at the florist.
-Thanks Lord!
-Anyway, while we talked at dinner, we hit it off and I discovered we had similar childhoods, minus most of the religious aspects, as he was raised a Catholic from birth, but wasn't a practicing Catholic.
+Ha ha ha...thanks, Lord!
+And at dinner, while we talked, we hit it off and I discovered we had very similar childhoods, minus most of the religious aspects, as he was raised a Catholic from birth, but wasn't a practicing Catholic.
 As a Born Again Christian (or so I thought I was), I already knew this would be a problem, but I decided I would cross that religious bridge later.
 I have to tell you dear reader, if you are single, please don't participate in what is known as "evangelistic dating."
 If the man/woman you are interested in is not already a Christian, then don't get involved with him/her until he/she becomes one, or go find a man/woman that already shares your faith.
 I speak from experience...you risk a great deal of heart break that could have been voided by simply following this wise Biblical council.

 Sorry to say, I can't tell you for sure exactly when I fell in love with Robert.
 I mean, when I really began to love him for who he was.
 I was for darn sure physically attracted to him.
 All I know is that at some point I did fall in love with him, and I love him now, even more than ever.
 For him, it was different.
 I later learned that on his part, it was love at first sight.
 He even went home that day and told his sister that he saw the woman he was going to marry.
 I know!
 So romantic right?!
 Even though Robert wasn't a born-again Christian when we met and started dating, fortunately for me, I experienced the rare exception to the rule against evangelistic dating, Robert was very willing to become a born- again Christian.
 The truly sad thing is that I led him to Christ one night while lying in our bed of sin!
 I know!
 The hypocrisy of it all.....even to this day, the thought of it makes me cringe, but it is the honest truth.
 A word of warning from yours truly, who has "been there, done that", to would be fornicators: don't think for one minute that you will get away with the sin of presumption!